SETTLEMENT ASSETS AND OBLIGATIONS

 |Deferred Costs, Capitalized, Prepaid, and Other Assets Disclosure [Abstract]|

-For the Company's ACH business component that conducts business as ACH.com, the Company earns revenues by processing ACH transactions for financial institutions and other business customers.
-Certain customers establish and maintain reserves with the Company to cover potential losses in processing ACH transactions.
-These reserves are held in bank accounts controlled by the Company.
-As such, the Company recognizes the cash balances within restricted cash and settlement obligations on its consolidated balance sheets.
+In the Company’s Commercial Payments segment, the Company earns revenue from certain of its services by processing ACH transactions for financial institutions and other business customers.
+Customers transfer funds to the Company, which are held in bank accounts controlled by the Company until such time as the ACH transactions are made.
+The Company recognizes these cash balances within restricted cash and settlement obligations in its consolidated balance sheets.

 (1) Amounts due to ACH payees are held by the Company in restricted cash.